77Dice/PND_Notes/[2]Firewalls/[2]NAT.md

-# 04/04
+# Network Address Translation - NAT
+> NAT is NOT a SECURITY FEATURE

+> IPv6 reachability is not a Downside because a good firewall policy can make the internal network secure

+> Goals :

+## SNAT - DNAT

 # LAB4 related
 SLIDE 11 : 5 aprile

-- routed vs transparent mode
-  - transparent : layer 2 only ( not a network node - transparent to network)
 - exists NOT ROUTABLE addresses and only public ADDR are routable
 - different types of NAT
   - source / port / destination /